6.8.3 Communication with Politicians

 The poll tax (or community charge) was supposed to make local council finance fairer and more accountable.
 Instead it triggered civil disobedience and riots and a rebellion in the Conservative Party.”

-The failure to listen to what the people wanted was fatal to her career, and it highlights the importance of public communication with politicians.
-The following arguments are relevant:
+The failure to listen to what the people wanted was fatal to her career.

 ● Governments need to know what people want if they are to govern well (6.8.3.1).
 Government survival depends on its acceptability to the population.